 Rainbow Tetra is one of the most popular fish in the world.
 These are generally peaceful fish that may act a little shy initially, but they will be much more active if you keep only one per tank to avoid fighting.

 The Rainbow Tetra is a tetra species belonging to the Characidae family.
-They come from South America and like tropical temperatures (68° - 82°F).
-The Rainbow Tetra will grow up to about 2 – 5 cm, but they can get more extensive depending on what kind of tank you decide to keep them in.
+They come from South America and like tropical temperatures (68° to 82°F).
+The Rainbow Tetra will grow up to about 2 to 5 cm, but they can get more extensive depending on what kind of tank you decide to keep them in.

-The Rainbow Tetra is one of the world's most popular tetra species.
-This particular type of fish is generally very peaceful and can live for up to 5 years in captivity.
+The Rainbow Tetra is one of the world’s most popular tetra species.
+Rainbow Tetra can live for up to 5 years in captivity.

 Also Read: Goldfish Tank Mates List: Friends & Enemies